 CSX has a \$1 billion unsecured, revolving credit facility backed by a diverse syndicate of banks.
-This facility expires in May 2020, and as of the date of this filing, the Company has no outstanding balances under this facility.
-The facility allows borrowings at floating (LIBOR-based) interest rates, plus a spread, depending upon CSX's senior unsecured debt ratings.
+The facility allows same-day borrowings at floating (LIBOR-based) interest rates, plus a spread, depending upon CSX's senior unsecured debt ratings.
 LIBOR is the London Interbank Offered Rate which is a daily reference rate based on the interest rates at which banks offer to lend unsecured funds.
+This facility expires in May 2020, and as of December 31, 2018, the Company had no outstanding balances under the facility.

 Commitment fees and interest rates payable under the facility were similar to fees and rates available to comparably rated investment-grade borrowers.
-At December 2017, CSX was in compliance with all covenant requirements under the facility.
+As of December 31, 2018, CSX was in compliance with all covenant requirements under the facility.